benobab/voting-app-project/README.md

 ### Tasks
 - [x] Initialise the project
 - [x] Create mongo database on mongolab
-- [ ] Create project on twitter to be able to log into the project (and share it in the future)
+- [x] Create project on twitter to be able to log into the project (and share it in the future)
+- [x] Comment other sign in / sign up way (facebook / google / email) for now
 - [ ] Create the models
 - [ ] Create the template (with a custom menu according to the authentication)